gpmilliken/IDLprodDOS/README.md

 Attaches to the supervisor object, and does a reset WITHOUT the user having supervisor level privs

 makeobj.c
-Makes a "supervisor" class object in the NetWare bindery
+Makes a "supervisor" class object in the NetWare bindery, run this once first

+Note in 1994 hardcoded passwords was not abnormal, and hackers were still reading 2600 magazine.
+The world was a much safer place than in 2024.
+Today, we know we should never hard code a password.

 By    : George Milliken